 Fun fact: You can utilize your dog’s sense of smell when you’re training her by using smelly treats.
 She’ll become a lot more interested and motivated to do what you ask her to do!

 A research study done in 2013 by scientists in Trinity College, Dublin, showed the size and metabolic rate of animals dictates how they experience time.
 Dogs take in visual information 25 percent faster than humans, which makes time move more slowly for them.
 This means that dogs see us moving in slow motion.

 Dogs are highly adapted to function in dim light.
 They can see in ranges that are similar to red-green color blindness in humans.

 Fun fact: Dogs see the world a bit blurry, and they are not able to make out many details of what they see, but they can see motion much better than us humans.
 When you want to get your dog to focus on your hand, for example, it helps her if you move your hand.

 Dogs have excellent hearing, picking up frequencies between 40 Hz to 60 kHz, depending on their breed and age, whereas humans hear between 12 Hz to 20 kHz.
 Dogs can hear sounds that are four times further away compared to humans.

-OneMind Dogs Puppy Training is now open for all pet puppies!
+OneMind Dogs Puppy Training for all puppies!

 With OneMind Dogs you will train your puppy by understanding your dog’s point of view.
 Instead of forcing human interactions on a dog, you will learn to create a mutual understanding with your puppy: a bond so strong it feels like you have one mind.